 Reduce, Reuse, Repair, and Recycle

 We can each have an impact on the amount of garbage produced in our City by becoming aware of how much we throw out and by changing some of our habits about buying and using things.
 Environmentally-aware consumers produce less waste by practicing the 4Rs: Reduce, Reuse, Repair, and Recycle.
-They buy products that are less toxic or contain less packaging, use reusable containers and other reusable items, maintain and repair products, participate in recycling programs, and buy products made from recycled materials.
+They buy products that are less toxic or contain less packaging, use reusable carts and other reusable items, maintain and repair products, participate in recycling programs, and buy products made from recycled materials.
 Please visit the central Contra Costa County Solid Waste Authority Web site for detailed information on recycling and reuse.

 For more information on any of these programs or to express comments and suggestions e-mail firstname.lastname@example.org.
 The Contra Costa County 2005 Contra Costa Reuse and Recycling Guide is available in its entirety.